saddlefish/Udacity-Deep_Learning/README.md

       - Write 3 separate data loaders for training, validation, and test datasets of dog images.
 These images should be pre-processed to be of the correct size, which will be accomplished using various transform techniques.
       - Choose appropriate loss and optimization functions for this classification task.
 Train the model for a number of epochs and save the best result.
       - The trained model attains at least 10% accuracy on the test set.
+    - Create a CNN Using Transfer Learning:
+      - Train the model for a number of epochs and save the result with the lowest validation loss
+      - Achieve accuracy on the test set greater or equal to 60%